Ryanhustler420/Native_app/README.md

 ##### Issue Resolve

+> this bug happens when you add extra resources to the project

 - SideDrawer Bug
   - Delete These Files/Folder And than run ``npm install`` and run ``tns run android/ios --bundle``
     - hooks